-Late in the morning yesterday, while I was upstairs working on my computer, I heard my husband yelling from the dining room below me.
+Late in the morning yesterday, while I was upstairs working on my computer, I heard my husband yelling from the dining room below.

 “Kelly, come down here!
 You have to see this!” he exclaimed.

-Hearing a strange noise and becoming frightened, Aiden exclaimed, “What is that?!”
+Hearing a strange noise and becoming frightened, Aiden anxiously asked, “What is that?!”

 “I don’t know.
 It kind of sounds like an owl,” I replied.

 The owl sitting on my fence the following morning was proof that Aiden and I had been correct about our assessment of the strange noise the night before.